15 Top Venture Capital Firms for Software

 Image of Work-Bench- Top VCs in Software

-Work-Bench is a New York-based venture capital firm that invests in enterprise software startups at the seed stage.
-They are known for their deep focus on the B2B technology sector.
+Work-Bench is a New York-based venture capital firm that concentrates on enterprise software companies at the seed stage.
+They provide early, foundational capital for businesses building solutions for corporate customers.

 • Geographical presence: New York, New York